 The interest rate on your personal loan will determine your total cost of borrowing, as well as your equated monthly instalments.
-Before you choose a personal loan lender, it's important to compare each bank's interest rates so that you can avail the cheapest personal loan best suited to your specific qualifications.
+Before you choose a personal loan lender, it's important to compare interest rates of all banks so that you can find the cheapest personal loan best suited to your specific qualifications.

 Table of Contents

 Personal Loan Interest Rates in India

 Personal loan minimum interest rates start from 8.45%.
 Use the table below to compare rates of the top banks and lenders in India.

 |Interest Rate||Processing Fee|

 |Union Bank of India||From 8.90%||0.50%, minimum Rs.
 500|